nckcem/basic-bulk-uc-upload/docs/README-no-toc.md

 [TOC]

 ## 🗺️ Overview
-- Each row in the input CSV represents a *single* use case (to be transformed into a JSON dict).
+- Each row in the input CSV represents a *single* use case (to be transformed into a *single* JSON dict).
 - The script generates a JSON file (a *list of dicts*) of use cases formatted to the schema defined [here](./docs/use-case-schema.json).
 - Optional *metadata* like Jira tickets and prompts are embedded in each use case's *description*.